HotDB-Community/hotdb-documents/docs/en/latest/install-and-deploy.md

   ![](assets/install-and-deploy/image15.png)

   1. In multi-node mode, the number of compute nodes is 3 by default, and the version of compute node must be 2.5.
-  2. The cluster network segment is the network segment of the server where the compute node is installed, and the format is: network segment+Subnet Mask length, for example: 192.168.200.0/24.
+  2. The cluster network segment is the network segment of the server where the compute node is installed, and the format is: network segment+Subnet Mask length, for example: `192.168.200.0/24`.
   3. Communication port is the port used by various compute nodes in the cluster for communication, and it is 3326 by default.
 Modification is not recommended without special requirements.
   4. LVS is a component realizing load balance in multi-node mode, and it could also close \[Install] to select other load-balancing methods to substitute LVS.
-  5. LVS_vip is the vitual IP address configured in LVS component (hereinafter referred to as VIP), and it's required to be the address not occupied by server or other applications and on the same network segment with compute node server.
-The format is VIP+Subnet Mask length, for example: 192.168.200.120/24.
+  5. `LVS_vip` is the vitual IP address configured in LVS component (hereinafter referred to as VIP), and it's required to be the address not occupied by server or other applications and on the same network segment with compute node server.
+The format is VIP+Subnet Mask length, for example: `192.168.200.120/24`.
-  6. virtual_router_id value could be selected from \[1-255] independently, but this value is required to be unique in the network segment used by the cluster, that is, it shall not conflict with the value selected for other application services.
+  6. `virtual_router_id` value could be selected from \[1-255] independently, but this value is required to be unique in the network segment used by the cluster, that is, it shall not conflict with the value selected for other application services.
-  7. lvs_net_interface_name is the NIC name of LVS component server, and the name must be accurately filled in, and the format is NIC name + :2 for example: "eth0:2". (gateway device name could be viewed via "ip a" command).
+  7. lvs_net_interface_name is the NIC name of LVS component server, and the name must be accurately filled in, and the format is NIC name + :2 for example: `eth0:2`. (gateway device name could be viewed via `ip a` command).

 ###### Configuration of cluster deployment parameters

-1) **Compute node parameters**
+**(1) Compute node parameters**

 Parameter configuration of compute nodes will be introduced with compute node cluster mode as multi-node for instance.